Developing an effective bid strategy is one essential aspect of your Pay Per Click (PPC) ad campaign.

 That keyword that costs less per click doesn’t always mean it’s superior to one with a higher manual CPC bidding.

 Additional site traffic at a lower CPC will not necessarily net your firm more money.

 Return on Ad Spend is also a great automatic bidding strategy that will help you reach the desired ROI.

 With ROAS, you set your eyes on a certain dollar amount from total sales and not how many items your customers purchase.
 This is a useful method for products that cost more.

-ROAS will adjust your bid strategy automatically and is based on your desired outcome or goal.
-Google will utilize conversion data from old campaigns to estimate possible conversion chances in the future.
+ROAS will adjust your strategy automatically and is based on your desired outcome or goal.
+Google will utilize conversion data from old PPC campaign to estimate possible conversion chances in the future.

-This is like maximizing conversions is similar to Maximize Conversions.
+This is like maximizing conversion’s is similar to Maximize Conversions.
 But the focus is on clicks, obviously.
 This can be what you want to drive prospects to your new website, so it works well for building audience and brand awareness.
-If your site doesn’t have conversion tracking set up, this strategy will set ad bids to get as many clicks as possible.
+If your site doesn’t have conversion tracking set up, this strategy will set ad bids/adjust bids/manage bids to get as many clicks as possible.